debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

     # as user remotebackup: (!)
     nano ~/.ssh/authorized_keys

-    # append the stuff you just copied to the last line (which should be the only line).
+    # append a space and then the stuff you just copied to the last line (which is perhaps the only line).
     # Do not paste it on a new line.

 The result should be that the `authorized_keys` file looks like: (and it's a really long line)

     command=..... ssh-rsa AAAA................
 Automated remote backup

+### Test

 Now, on the backup server, test to copy backups:

     # replace 'serveraddress' with the server address
     rsync -e "ssh -i .ssh/id_remotebackup" -av remotebackup@serveraddress:/ ed-backups/

+		# todo: can I prefix .ssh with ~/ so will work from any directory?

+### Schedule copying-of-backups

-If it works, then schedule a cron job to do this regularly: (on the backup server)
+If the above test works, then schedule a cron job to copy backups regularly.
+Do this on the backup server:

     # (replace 'serveraddress' with the server address)
     crontab -l | { cat; echo '@hourly rsync -e "ssh -i .ssh/id_remotebackup" -av remotebackup@serveraddress:/ ed-backups/ >> cron.log 2>&1'; } | crontab -